alebarquin/Lowell-Quant-Club/personal_projects/overnight_patterns/README.md

 Are strong sell-offs at open present in stocks that mainly attract retail traders who are not aware of overnight trends?
 </br>
 </br>
 Some large assets (ex.
 QYLD) already show that overnight returns outweigh morning sell-offs.
-Is it practical to use limit orders to avoid spreads and capture this profitably, or are fills ate the midpoint too difficult to achieve consistently?
+Is it practical to use limit orders to avoid spreads and capture this profitably, or are fills at the midpoint too difficult to achieve consistently?